A great job aid is invaluable for guiding employees in their day-to-day tasks.

 - Make sure there’s lots of white space.

 - Use bullet points to condense instructions within a node.

 Keep the flow chart simple!
 Include only essential points so employees can follow the flow with ease.
-Use contrasting colors to differentiate flows, like the blue and yellow color scheme above.
+Use contrasting colors to differentiate flows, like the blue and yellow color schemes above.

-Visual cues are really important to make flow chart job aids easy to follow.
+Visual cues are really important in making flow chart job aids easy to follow.
 Place parallel stages at the same levels.
 In the example below, points on the left are aligned with parallel options on the right.

 Use different shapes and colors for different options.

-“Start here” is in a smaller, dark rectangle so the workers immediately knows where to begin the flow.
+“Start here” is in a smaller, dark rectangle so the workers immediately know where to begin the flow.